GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (99) .md

 **Casting Time**: 2 actions

 **Effect**: You touch a creature, selecting an attribute, and enhance it for 2d4 + spell tier + [Magic] bonus hours.
 The improvement to the attribute is equal to the spell's tier.
-A critical success with the spellcheck double's the spell tier bonus to the duration.
+A critical success with the spellcheck doubles the spell's tier bonus to the duration.

-**At Higher Tiers**: In additional to the benefits listed above, each tier beyond minimum increases the casting time by 1 action.
+**At Higher Tiers**: In addition to the benefits listed above, each tier beyond minimum increases the casting time by 1 action.

 **Critical Failure**: You have inverted the spell completely causing it to instead inflict a penalty to the attribute against you for the proper duration.